Last Updated:

 Reset Windows Update Components

-If the update process is stuck or fails repeatedly, resetting the Windows Update components can resolve the issue:
+If the update process gets stuck or fails repeatedly, you can resolve the issue by resetting the Windows Update components:

 net stop wuauserv